Malvina Reynolds

 Malvina Reynolds (née Milder; August 23, 1900 – March 17, 1978) was an American folk/blues singer-songwriter and political activist, best known for her songwriting, particularly the songs "Little Boxes", "What Have They Done to the Rain" and "Morningtown Ride".

 Early life and education

 Malvina Milder was born on August 23, 1900 on Folsom Street in San Francisco, California, United States.

 Her parents were David and Abagail Milder, Jewish immigrants.
-Her mother was born in Russia and her father was born in Hungary.
+Her mother was born in modern Ukraine and her father was born in Hungary.
 They became socialists when Reynolds "was a little girl", to which she attributes her lifetime proximity to the socialist movement in the United States.
 They opposed involvement in World War I.

 As a child, she took violin lessons and "fooled around" with pianos, writing music occasionally.

 Reynolds earned her Bachelor of Arts and Master of Arts in English from the University of California, Berkeley, where she remarked that she got "all the degrees possible".
 She earned a doctorate there, finishing her dissertation in 1938.